Wednesday, February 24, 2021

 This is a pretty funny meme, especially the "quote" at the bottom.
 (Not sure I've ever put air-quotes around the word quote before.
 Seems very meta.)

-All of this is to make a point I think we all already knew, but popular, revisionist thinking likes to paint Gygax as a mean-spirited character killer and an autocratic GM.
+All of this is to make a point I think we all already knew.
+However, popular, revisionist thinking likes to paint Gygax as a mean-spirited character killer and an autocratic GM.
 He was some of that, but his players were murder hobos.
-And it's a chicken-and-egg argument as to which came first or if either cared.
-I don't hear those players going around crying about Gary being too tough or unfairly wiping out their favorite PCs.
-Which means all of the reactive games designed around a "non-adversarial" approach to D&D, good as they are, were either solutions in search of a problem and/or set up Gygax and Oe play as a straw make themselves look good.
-Phah, I say!
+And it's a chicken-and-egg argument as to which came first.
+It was just the culture of the table.
+I don't think those early players went around crying about Gary being too tough or unfairly wiping out their favorite PCs.

 If you go looking for advice from Gary about how to kill PCs or make their lives hell, you will find it.
 If you go looking for words from Gary about their being only one way to play D&D (his way), you'll find them.
 But the opposite is also true.
 I can easily go find places where Gary suggests alternative challenges that are less likely to kill characters and places where he told you to make it up and have fun rather than writing to him for answers.
 (Both of the ones I'm thinking of right now, by the way, were in volume III of original D&D).

-Have your fun, but be careful how you characterize play from the 70s and 80s if you weren't there or haven't done your research.
-And maybe don't be so hasty to discount adversarial style play if it is conducted in a spirit of fun and fairness.
-Not all players want to walk trough a heroic story of their own invention or the GM's.
-Some want to explore, face challenges, and fully experience the outcome of their choices (rather than having them molded back into some predetermined course of events).
+We shouldn't be too hasty to discount adversarial play if it is conducted in a spirit of fun and fairness.
+Not all players want to breeze through a heroic story.
+Some want to explore, face challenges, and fully experience the outcome of their choices.
+Some want to test themselves against a dangerous and often capricious environment.

 Friday, February 12, 2021

-I made a quick dungeon (maybe took 30 minutes?) using the method described in this brilliant post: Adrenaline and Spark Tables Dungeon.
-In short, the method imagines a dungeon as something with a theme, dressing, and rooms - and rooms as having a type with an active and passive element.
+I made a quick dungeon (over a 30-minute lunch break) using the method described in this awesome post: Adrenaline and Spark Tables Dungeon.
+In short, the method imagines a dungeon as something with a theme, dressing, and rooms - and rooms as each having a type with either an active and passive element.
 You make tables for these things.
 Here are mine, and I will tell you that all of the skill (at least for me) was in making these tables and I could definitely get better at it.
 These worked, but after making one dungeon I understand better how to make the next tables.

 Title: (first thing that came to my head) The Cellars of Mad Vortigern